DerBrowser1/Der-Browser/README.md

 # Der-Browser
 Hi!
-This browser was made by AI!
-(Yeah, I'm lazy.)
-So, how to start it?
-Instructions:
-Check for Python:
+This browser was created by AI!
+(Yes, I'm lazy.)
+So, how do I launch it?
+Instructions: Check for Python:

-Press the WIN + R key combination, type cmd, and click OK to open the command prompt.
+Press the WIN +R key combination, type cmd and press OK to open the command prompt.

-In the opened window, enter the command:
+In the window that opens, enter the command:

-python --version
-or
-py --version
-If you see a version number (for example, Python 3.11.5), then Python is installed.
-Proceed to Step 2.
+python --version or py --version If you see the version number (for example, Python 3.11.5), it means Python is installed.
+Go to Step 2.

-If the message "python" is not an internal or external command appears, then Python is not installed or added to the PATH variable.
+If the message "python" appears, it is not an internal or external command..., it means that Python is not installed or added to the PATH variable.
 Install Python (if necessary):

 Download the latest version of Python from the official website.
 Attention!
-During the installation, be sure to check the box "Add Python to PATH" (Add Python to PATH).
+During installation, make sure to check the box "Add Python to PATH".
 This is a critical step.

- Complete the installation and restart the command line (cmd).
-Re-run the command python --version.
-2. Installing the required libraries
-The browser requires the PyQt5 and PyQtWebEngine modules to work.
+Complete the installation and restart the command prompt (cmd).
+Run the check again with the python --version command.
+2. Installing the necessary libraries The PyQt5 and PyQtWebEngine modules are required for the browser to work.

- Open the command line (WIN + R → cmd → OK).
+Open the command prompt (WIN + R → cmd → OK).
 Enter the following command and press Enter:

 pip install PyQt5 PyQtWebEngine
+Note for users with multiple versions of Python: If the pip command did not work or is linked to another version, use: pip3 install PyQt5 PyQtWebEngine or explicitly specify Python: python -m pip install PyQt5 PyQtWebEngine
+Wait until all components are downloaded and installed.
+The process may take several minutes.

+Launching the browser, find the FastStart.bat file in the browser folder.
+Launch it with a double click.
+Wait a few seconds to open the main browser window.

+!A reminder!
+Do not close the command prompt window (the black FastStart.bat window) that appears after startup!
+It controls the operation of the browser.
+Closing this window will immediately shut down the browser.
+To close the browser correctly, use the standard x in its main window.

 For Russian people:
 Привет! Этот браузер был создан компанией AI! (Да, я ленив.) Итак, как его запустить? Инструкции: